porkboi/math-assess-book/README.md

 <b>2.
 Unlimited questions!</b>

-Generating questions basedon reverse-engineered methods allow for unlimited questions which will always be solvable to be generated.
+Generating questions based on reverse-engineered methods allow for unlimited questions which will always be solvable to be generated.

 ![Thumbnail of Generation Page](img2.png)